MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-to-sharepoint-online.md

 >[!Note]
 >This feature is currently in public preview, with full availability by mid-January 2024.

-A new Microsoft 365 Migration Administrator role is now available to provide access to Migration Manager within the Microsoft 365 Admin Center.
-Currently, you must assign their migration team the SharePoint admin role, giving more access than needed.
+A Microsoft 365 Migration Administrator role is now available to provide access to Migration Manager within the Microsoft 365 Admin Center.
+Currently, your migration team s must be assigned the SharePoint admin role, giving more access than needed.
 With this new role, you limit usage to only what is required to migrate your content, reserving SharePoint Admin access to only users who need it.

 Learn more:  [**Migration Admin role**](mm-migration-admin-role.md)